chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-20-Deploy-a-Compute-Instance-with-a-Remote-Startup-Script.md

 * * *

 With the GCP web console, you can to set up a VM instance as a web server without touch any codes.
 In this lab, you also automate the installation of web server packages using a startup script.
 But if you need to repeatedly deploy cloud resources more systematically, you go for Cloud Deployment Manager.
-[Next lab]({% post_url qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager %}) tests your proficiency of building a deployment template for creating a VM instance with appropriate firewall rule for HTTP traffic.
+[Next lab]({% post_url qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager %}) tests your proficiency of building a deployment template for creating a VM instance with the appropriate firewall rule for HTTP traffic.

 * * *